-Summer Term Overview
+Spring Term Overview

 Art & Design Technology:

-The theme for the first half term is ‘Victorian Days’.
+The theme for the second half term is ‘School Days’.
 The children will compare modern day school and schools in the past, identifying similarities and differences.
 They will look at their local environment and identify the key features of the St. Joseph’s School to that of the past.